lexsightllc/Red-Teaming-of-gpt-oss-20b/CONTRIBUTING.md

 - [ ] Documentation updated (`docs/` or README).
 - [ ] Added or updated ADR if the architecture changed.
 - [ ] Security implications reviewed and mitigations documented.

+## License of Contributions

+By submitting a contribution, you agree that it will be licensed under the Mozilla Public License 2.0.
+We follow inbound=outbound terms so that community contributions are distributed under the same license as the project itself.
+Please ensure any third-party materials you include are compatible with MPL-2.0 and retain their original license notices.

 Please reach out to the maintainers via `red-team-platform@your-org.example` for security disclosures or coordination needs.